wswebcreation/wswebcreation-react-native-app/README.md

 ![wswebcreation.ios.disable.animation](./assets/wswebcreation-disable-animation.gif)

-Or with a animated component that I've created for this topic see below
+Or with an animated component that I've created for this topic see below

 ![wswebcreation.ios.animation](./assets/wswebcreation-animation.gif)